dev-aditya/PRJ502-MS-Thesis/README.md

+# Relational Dynamics from Entangled Eigenstates
 This repository contains the $\TeX$ source code of my MS Thesis at IISER Mohali, India.

 The thesis is titled "**Relational Dynamics from Entangled Eigenstates**".
-The programs used to generate the data and plots featured in this thesis can be found [here](https://github.com/dev-aditya/Relational_Quantum_Dynamics)
+The programs used to generate the data and plots featured in this thesis can be found [here](https://github.com/dev-aditya/Relational_Quantum_Dynamics) and here's the [pdf](https://github.com/dev-aditya/PRJ502-MS-Thesis/blob/master/compiled/main.pdf)

 ### Abstract: